 Over one hundred people with Parkinson’s disease and their families attend meetings regularly.
 Our annual Parkinson’s Education Symposium is attended by 200-300 people each spring.
 We offer a separate support group for Young Onset Parkinson’s (established in 2004), as well as support groups offering sessions which include work with physical, occupational, and speech therapists trained in Allied Team Training for Parkinson’s Disease (ATTP).
-We also offer Caregiver meetings, facilitated by an ATTP trained licensed social worker.
+We also offer Caregiver meetings.

-We sponsor community activities which include the “PD Exercise Group for PD”, “Dance for PD “classes for patients and caregivers, Valentine’s Day Dinner Dance, Educational lectures, and a Family Picnic.
-Our generous supporters allow us to offer our programs to all without regard to ability to pay.
+We sponsor community activities which include the “Parkinson’s Perk Cafe,” “Dance for Life “classes for patients and caregivers, a Valentine’s Dinner Dance, and Educational Symposium, and a Family Picnic.
+Our generous supporters allow us to offer our programs to all without regard for ability to pay.